MistyHammond/MistyHammond/README.md

-- 👋 Hi, I’m @MistyHammond, I'm an Event Manager looking to expand knowlegde in website and newsletter design in the hopes to eventually move into website design in the future.
+- 👋 Hi, I’m @MistyHammond, I'm currently working on The Odin Project and finding myself progressively more in love with JavaScript day by day!
-- 👀 I’m interested in website design
+- 👀 I’m looking for a junior developer role where I can develop further and faster through a professional role and collaboration
-- 🌱 I’m currently learning HTML, CSS, and JavaScript
+- 🌱 I’m currently learning HTML, CSS, JavaScript, and Python